alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/audios/2020/2020-08-09-people-of-bidah-are-not-firqah-najiyah.md

 ---
 layout: post
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-title: "People of Bid'ah are not of Al-Firqah Al-Najiyah"
+title: People of Bid'ah are not of Al-Firqah Al-Najiyah
-source: "Fatawa Nur 'Ala al-Darb of Ibn Baz tape no. 307 question 4"
+source: Fatawa Nur 'Ala al-Darb of Ibn Baz tape no. 307 question 4
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_724/nour_72406.mp3
 link: https://cutt.ly/IdB5rcq
-hijri: Dhul-Hijjah 19, 1441
+hijri: '1441-12-19'
 date: 2020-08-09
-category: [audios,sects]
+category:
+- audios
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 active: audios
-summary: "The triumphant group is Ahl-ul-Sunnah waI-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
-They are the followers of the Book and the Sunnah who introduce no Bid'ah (innovation in the religion) and abide by the commands of Allah (Exalted be He)."
+summary: The triumphant group is Ahl-ul-Sunnah waI-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
+They are the followers of the Book and the Sunnah who introduce no Bid'ah (innovation in the religion) and abide by the commands of Allah (Exalted be He).
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 Is a Mubtadi' (one who introduces innovations in religion) excluded from the Al-Firqah Al-Najiyah (the Saved Sect) and the triumphant group?